Mediamazine

 Thursday, June 8, 2006

-In the last post, I explained what Flickr sets are — and now I’ll explain to you what you can do with tags in Flickr.
+In the last post, we explained what Flickr sets are.
+Now, we’ll explain tags in Flickr.

-Tags are like associated keywords for any picture — thus for a vaction picture from Japan of Mount Fuji, you could use these tags:
+Tags are like associated keywords for any picture.
+Thus, for a vacation picture from Japan of Mount Fuji, you could use these tags:

-The next time, you are searching for that particular picture in the 21,894 pictures you have uploaded to Flickr — all you need to do then is use these tags as search terms — and you’ll find the picture you are searching for!
+The next time, what do you do when you need to search for one shot in the 21,894 pictures you have uploaded to Flickr?
+You should have added these tags to your photos while uploading.
+These then act as search keywords, and you’ll find the picture you are searching for.

 Not only can you search for tags that you have provided to your photos, you can also search for tags that other Flickr users have applied to their uploaded photos.